 Su-Shin Izakaya is located at 159 Aragon Avenue, Coral Gables, FL 33134.
 To learn more, visit their official website.

 You might not see North Bay Village on many local food lists, but the neighborhood is full of hidden culinary gems.
 One of those is Sushi Erika, which filled a big hole left by the area’s beloved Sushi Deli.
 For decades, Sushi Deli was the go-to spot in NBV for the namesake item; patrons would gladly wait hours to get a taste of some of the best sushi in town.

-Like Pubbelly Sushi, don’t skip on dessert here.
-Lychee sherbet, mochi ice cream and green tea cheesecake are all ideal ways to finish your meal, and they all cost less than $5.
-At that price, ordering one is a no brainer.
+One last piece of advice: don’t skip the dessert here.
+Lychee sherbet, mochi ice cream, and green tea cheesecake are all ideal ways to finish your meal, and they all cost less than $5.
+At that price, ordering one is a no-brainer.

-Wabi Sabi is located at 851 NE 79th Street, Miami, FL 33138.
+Uchi is located at 252 NW 25th Street, Miami, FL 33127.
 For more information, visit their official website.